Competitive Strategies – Addressing Competition & Driving Growth

 A competitive strategy is a long-term action plan devised to make the company gain a competitive advantage over all its competitors.

 Since the markets are overflooded with alternatives, it is important for a brand to devise its own competitive strategy.
-Here’s a detailed guide explaining the competitive strategies according to the market positions of the challenger, follower and the nicher.
+Here’s a detailed guide explaining the competitive strategies of the challenger, follower, and nicher according to their market positions.

 Market Challenger Strategies